How To Crochet A Zigzag Bag

 How to make a cute kitty brooch.

 Almost there.
-Just need to sew them together.
+Just need to sew the front and back together.

 stitching felt pieces together

-Rethread the needle and it’s time to sew the front to the back.
+Rethread the needle, and it’s time to sew the front to the back.
 I use a whip stitch.
-I used to use a blanket stitch but it uses a tonne of thread and a whip stitch looks similar when looking straight on.
-Meh, you can choose.
-Just make sure the stitches are neatly done.
+I used to use a blanket stitch, but it uses a ton of thread.
+A whip stitch looks similar when looking straight on.
+Make sure the stitches are neatly done; they will be visible.
+They’re a design feature!

 quick whip stitch